github/docs/contributing/content-style-guide.md

 #### Reusables for first-party actions

 Code examples that use first-party actions must use the respective reusable for that action.
-This makes action version updates (e.g from `v1` to `v2`) easier to manage for products like GitHub Enterprise Server, which might not have the same action version available until a future Enterprise Server release.
+This makes action version updates (e.g. from `v1` to `v2`) easier to manage for products like GitHub Enterprise Server, which might not have the same action version available until a future Enterprise Server release.

 Action reusables are located in `/data/reusables/actions/` and have a filename like `action-<action_name>.md`